Table of Contents

 - 15 gallon flow rate

 - Dimensions: 23.5 x 8.5 x 29.25 inches

 - UV filter: No

 - 1 year warranty

-Intended for installation at water’s point of entry into your home, the Express Water well water filter protects all of your plumbing and appliances from sediment and other contaminants that could cause rust or chemical damage.
+Intended for installation at water’s point of entry into your home, the Express Water water purification filter protects all of your plumbing and appliances from sediment and other contaminants that could cause rust or chemical damage.
 The system is made with 100% food grade materials, which is reassuring, as it means that materials like plastics won’t be able to leach into the water during filtration.

 Like the majority of whole home filters, this Express Water system combines three different filters that each have a different contaminant removal duty: